 Our number one goal at DollarSprout is to help readers improve their financial lives, and we regularly partner with companies that share that same vision.
 Some of the links in this post may be from our partners.
 Here’s how we make money.

-I can’t tell you the number of times my emergency fund has saved my bank account.
+I can’t tell you the number of times my emergency fund has saved me.
+And my bank account.

-There was that time when my dog got sick and I ended up with thousands of dollars in vet bills.
-And then, of course, the year when my trusty old Subaru went on the fritz.
-Oh, and the day I came home from work and never went back.
+There was that time my dog got sick and I ended up with thousands of dollars in vet bills.
+And the year when my trusty old Subaru went on the fritz.
+And let’s not forget the day I quit my job.

 Still, each of these situations could have been detrimental to my personal finances.
-Without an emergency fund, I would have been carless, thousands of dollars in credit card debt, and probably living in my parents’ basement because I couldn’t have afforded rent with no job.
+Without an emergency fund, I would have been carless, thousands of dollars in credit card debt, and probably living in my parents’ basement because I couldn’t afford to pay rent.

 But none of those happened.
 I was able to fix my car, pay for those vet bills in cash, and sustain myself long enough to find another source of income.
 All because I had emergency cash on hand.

 The peace of mind from having an emergency fund kept me calm in the face of some serious financial stress.
 And it’s important that you have that peace of mind, too.
 So let’s talk about how you can build your emergency fund to get that same feeling.

 An emergency fund is a savings account set aside specifically for those “just in case” situations.

 Just in case your car breaks down, or someone has to go to the emergency room.
 In case the heat pump stops working and you have to get it fixed.
 Your dryer quits drying and you need to replace it.